top of page

 She had learned incorrect doctrine that women are saved through childbearing, and feared she would not be able to obey God's call for her to be a mother and her salvation might be at risk.
 In her book, Nobody's Mother (7) she corrects false teachings about being saved through childhood.
 It is based on the false idea that Artemis was a goddess of fertility or a nurturing mother with many breasts.
 Rather, Artemis was a goddess of fertility and a midwife and protector of women.
 Her many pouches hold magic powder to remove pain and keep women safe through childbirth.
 Women of ancient Ephesus were afraid to turn away from Artemis and trust Christ.

-Who is 'they'?
+Who is 'she' and 'they'?
 (1 Timothy 2:15)

 "and she shall be saved through the child-bearing, if they remain in faith, and love, and sanctification, with sobriety."
 1 Timothy 2:15 Young's Literal Translation